qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 ^ 1/8th tsp slaked lime *(also leavening)*
 \- 1/4th tsp beeswing *(leavening)*
 \- dash of death's dust *(why do we have a fun name for this? it's literally just table salt)*
 <span class='note'>It is called Death’s Dust because death lurks within it, waiting to be torn free of its bonds.
-Also because some alchemists are pretentious and want their recipes to sound more dangerous than they are.</span>
+Also because some alchemists are pretentious and want their recipes to sound more dangerous than they are.
++1 point for questioning the facts</span>

 <span class='note'>Volumetric measurements like these are impractical in the field.
 Consider revising with weight measurements instead.</span>